General Motors Again World’s Largest Automaker

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 General Motors reported final results for their 2011 sales yesterday, and it looks certain they are once again the largest automaker in the world.
 For the first time since 2007, GM moved more than 9 million vehicles in a twelve-month period.
+This is a significant change from the struggling company that needed a boost from the government.

 We say almost certain since Toyota hasn’t revealed their final numbers for 2011.
 The company did estimate they’d fall in line with a decrease of 6 percent, coming in at a projected 7.9 million.
 Toyota struggled in the United States for much of the year, with falling sales month after month.